StraboSpot/strabo-mobile/README.md

-Strabo Mobile
+StraboSpot
 ==============

-Strabo Mobile is a cross-platform mobile application for Structural Geology and Tectonics (SG&T) data acquisition.
+StraboSpot is an application for Structural Geology and Tectonics (SG&T) data acquisition.
+There are two versions in this repository:
+- Mobile/Field/Standalone/Disconnected Version (cross-platform)
+- Web/Connected Version

 **Build Stack:**
 - Core Technology: [Cordova](http://cordova.apache.org/)